- Who Can I Go to on Campus for Help?

 The specific wording of the policy is: "The University of Massachusetts Amherst strives to create and sustain a campus environment that supports and values all members of our community.
 One aspect of creating a supportive environment is providing safe, accessible, and convenient restroom facilities.
 Students, staff, faculty, and campus guests should use the restroom facilities that correspond to their sex or gender identity, or utilize single-user facilities that are designated as a restroom or gender-inclusive restroom."
 The formal policy is listed here: https://www.umass.edu/physicalplant/sites/default/files/Restroom%20Policy.pdf

-All students may request gender-inclusive housing, a defined residential community created for this purpose.
-Gender-inclusive rooms are also available on the Spectrum floor, the LGBTA living-learning community.
+All students may request gender-inclusive housing, which is available in doubles, suites, and apartment-style rooms.
+Gender-inclusive rooms are also available on the Spectrum floor, the LGBTQIA+ living-learning community.
 If you are a returning or incoming student interested in gender-inclusive housing or the Spectrum floor, email Residential Life for more information.

-Residential Life will house students in keeping with the gender they have established with the University, which may be different from their gender assignment or the gender marker on their non-campus records.
+Residential Life will house students in keeping with the gender they have established with the University, which may be different from their sex assignment or the gender marker on their non-campus records.
 A trans student and a roommate(s) can request to be placed in a double room or suite in any residence hall.
-Trans students can also request to live in a gender-inclusive room or suite, apply for a room on the Spectrum (LGBTQ+) Floor, or be part of a group that requests a campus apartment.
+Trans students can also request to live in a gender-inclusive room or suite, apply for a room on the Spectrum (LGBTQIA+) floor, or be part of a group that requests a campus apartment.

 Trans students with a vacancy in their room during the semester will have an opportunity to identify a roommate through the established "Roommate Pull-in Process."
-In the event a vacancy remains in the room, Residential Life will assign any new roommate using its established processes and will be based on the gender established with the University of the student in the room.
+In the event a vacancy remains in the room, Residential Life will assign any new roommate using its established processes, which will be based on the gender established with the University of the student in the room.

-Trans students with a vacancy in a room designated gender inclusive outside of the semester can use Online Room Selection to attempt to identify a new roommate.
+Trans students with a vacancy in a room designated as gender-inclusive outside of the semester can use Online Room Selection to attempt to identify a new roommate.
 All appointments are based on priority.
-Students with a vacancy that is not designated gender inclusive can contact Residential Life Student Services at firstname.lastname@example.org to discuss options.
+Students with a vacancy that is not designated as gender-inclusive can contact Residential Life Student Services at firstname.lastname@example.org to discuss options.

 A person who lives in Hampshire County can obtain a change of name by filing a petition with the Hampshire County Probate and Family Court.
 How to do so is outlined in our Western Massachusetts Transgender Resource Guide.

-Once you have a court-ordered name change, you can change your name on all UMass Amherst records by bringing a copy of the court order or a driver's license with your new name to the University Registrar's office, 213 Whitmore, and filling out a name change form.
+Graduate students can change their name on all UMass Amherst records by emailing a copy of the court order or a driver’s license with their new name to firstname.lastname@example.org.

 To have a chosen first name on class rosters, you can update your name in the Student Services Center in SPIRE under "Personal Information."
 Click on the "edit" box to add your chosen name.
 Your chosen first name will appear on your main Student Center page on SPIRE, class rosters, and Moodle.

 Note: this process will not change your middle name on class rosters.
-To do so, contact Lynn Kells in the Registrar's Office, (413) 545-0555.
+To do so, contact Thomas Fritsch in the Registrar's Office, (413) 545-0555.

 Grade rosters will have your legal name, but your chosen name will appear immediately afterward in parenthesis – e.g. George Jorgensen (Christine).
 All of your other official records will display only your legal name.

 Changing your name on SPIRE will automatically add this name to your UMass online directory, but you have to follow the steps listed below to remove your legal name from the directory.
-To use a chosen name on Blackboard, call the E-Learning office, (413) 545-9583.
+To use a chosen name on Blackboard, call the Blackboard Help Center, (855) 757-7055.